ischrot/ischrot.github.io/teaching/ws23_24/seminar.md

 : - Sigmund, Karl.
 "Introduction to evolutionary game theory." *Evolutionary game dynamics* 69 (2011): 1-26.
   - Hammerstein, Peter, and Reinhard Selten.
 "Game theory and evolutionary biology." *Handbook of game theory with economic applications* 2 (1994): 929-993.

+Please remember that the goal of this seminar is not to present all the contents of the literature.
+This is unrealistic and will make it difficult for your audience to understand your talk.
+The literature is meant to help you get a good understanding of the topic, so that you can summarize your learnings and present it to your peers in a way they can understand.

+[lit]: #literature
 [ekaterina]: mailto:ekaterina(dot)kostina(at)iwr(dot)uni-heidelberg(dot)de
 [hridya]: mailto:hridya(dot)varma(at)iwr(dot)uni-heidelberg(dot)de
 [muesli]: https://muesli.mathi.uni-heidelberg.de/lecture/view/1742